kitomer/medici/README.md

 ## Roadmap

-The next release is 1.0 with no specific due date.
+Work on the tasks for 1.0 release is currently beeing done.
+The *estimated* delivery of 1.0 is the 1st of April 2019.
+See TASKS.md for a list of concrete work items.

-*Estimated delivery of 1.0 is the 1st of April 2019.*
+After that the low priority tasks (s.
+TASKS.md) are started.

 ## Organization